BitterSweetcandyshop/dotfiles/readme2.md

 ## FAQ
 ### What do I do after I make the vercel app?
-> Navigate to the ~/.scripts/music/lrcdl.py and I have put more information there for you in comments
+> Navigate to the `.scripts/music/lrcdl.py` and I have put more information there for you in comments

 ### Where can I get the wallpaper?
 > *It's in the wallpapers folder.*

 ### Why isn't juuzou dynamic?
-> You have to go to `.scripts/music/art_updater` and change `is_bittersweet` to `True`, Make sure though to fix `.scripts/music/dynamic_wallpaper.py`
+> You have to go to `.scripts/music/art_updater` and change `is_bittersweet` to `True`, Make sure though to fix `.scripts/music/dynamic_wallpaper.py` for your system

 ### Why do you like rats?
 > They are suprisingly rather clean animals and are smart.
 I happen to also like how the RAT tool works well with one of my favourite animals